-For easily accessible, quick-to-fund short-term loans, you’ll likely want to look at online lenders like OnDeck.
+For an easily accessible, quick-to-fund short-term loan, you’ll likely want to look at online lenders like Credibly, Fora Financial, and OnDeck.

-Of course, these grants are extremely competitive—you’ll need to put in the time and effort to find the right grants and submit grant applications to possibly access one.
-This being said, there are hundreds of business grants out there—federal, state, local, private grants, and more—so if you think this funding avenue could benefit your business, it might be worth exploring.
+Of course, these grants are competitive—you’ll need to put in the time and effort to find the right grants and submit applications to access one.
+This being said, there are hundreds of business grants out there—federal, state, local, private grants, and more—so if you think this funding avenue could benefit your business, it’s certainly worth exploring.